Courses in Environmental Sustainability – 2 points

 BIOL 2160: Introductory Microbiology – Fall 2023

 In the first semester of my second year, I completed BIOL 2160, Introductory Microbiology.
 This course taught me about how interconnected our ecosystems are, from the tallest trees to the tinniest microbes.
-The concepts of bioremediation and microbe driven waste management were introduced which reinforced the importance of working with nature to help restore the environment we all depend on.
+Throughout the course, several “Microbes in the News” assignments were completed which taught me how to summarize and connect news articles to concepts being taught in lecture.
+Many of the articles discussed microbes and their potential uses in environmental sustainability.
+The concepts of bioremediation and microbe driven waste management were also introduced which reinforced the importance of working with nature to help restore the environment we all depend on.
+This directly supported my undergraduate research working with bacteria that break down environmentally concerning perfluoroalkyl and polyfluoroalkyl substances (PFAS).

 NSERC USRA – Summer 2025